-Their “curve-ball” as Alexis calls it, is a Kosher Mevushal Cabernet Sauvignon called Brilliance.
-This wine is made at Hagafen Cellars in Napa by winemaker Ernie Weir – who to the best of our knowledge is one of only two wineries based in the Napa Valley making Kosher and Mevushal wines from Napa grown grapes.
+Their “curveball” as Alexis calls it, is a Kosher Mevushal Cabernet Sauvignon called Brilliance.
+This wine is made at Hagafen Cellars in Napa by winemaker Ernie Weir – who to the best of our knowledge is one of only four wineries/producers based in the Napa Valley making Kosher and Mevushal wines from Napa grown grapes (Hagafen, One Hope, Padis and Marciano Estate).
+Jeff Morgan of Covenant Wines used to be based in the Napa Valley, but his winery operations were moved to Berkeley years ago.
 Rather than fully boiling or nearly boiling the wine for longer periods Ernie uses a flash pasteurization technique which quickly heats the wine and then as quickly, cools it back to room temperature.

 For a wine to be kosher, only Sabbath-observant Jews may touch any part of the wine making process – from picking the grapes to crushing until either the bottles are sealed or the wine is pasteurized.
 The photos here of the three corks clearly shows which wine is the Kosher Mevushal wine!

 A number of charity events have taken place here including the Napa Wine Auction, an event for the Pebble Beach Food & Wine Festival – and for the V Foundation, a charity the family is actively involved in.
 The V Foundation which raises money for cancer research.
 Padis Vineyards usually donates a large uncut diamond and several large format bottles.
-Recently their donation took in approximately $160,000 for the V Foundation.
+One of their donations earned approximately $160,000 for the V Foundation.

 Through a connection with the Greek owned Kokkari Estiatoria Restaurant in San Francisco, all three of their wines were served in the White House for Greek Independence Day in 2014.